ucsb-seclab/popkorn-artifact/README.md

 The artifact for this submission will contain
 1. The dataset of drivers (the SYS files ending in the .sys extension) used for the evaluation in Section 6 of the paper, about 300MB in size
 2. The python source-code of the `angr`-based analysis code used to produce the vulnerability reports used for the evaluation
-3. A `Dockerfile` to run the analysis in with all dependencies and required tools installed
+3. A `Dockerfile` describing the evaluation environment with all dependencies and required tools installed
 4. Detailed instructions and scripts to reproduce the performed evaluation results

 The overall evaluation environment was